 But not all threats to your crypto rely on hacking.
 In fact, increasingly, crypto is stolen by exploiting another vulnerability – you.

 Asset Segregation: Your Responsibility

-Keeping your private keys offline and avoiding all risk is sort of like hiding inside your house and locking the door – sure, you’ll be completely secure, but you’ll also be cut off from all interaction with the outside world.
-And interaction is the whole point, right?
+Keeping your private keys offline and avoiding all risks is sort of like hiding inside your house and locking the door.
+Sure, you’ll be completely secure, but you’ll also be cut off from all interaction with the outside world.
+Interaction is the whole point, right?